HarshRohila/rohilaharsh/apps/web-dev-blog/content/posts/clean-code-learnings.md

 ## Avoiding use of `else`

-This is not what I found in clean code, but in [this](https://youtu.be/EumXak7TyQ0) video
+This is not what I found in clean code, but in a [video](https://youtu.be/EumXak7TyQ0)

 Avoiding `else` makes code easy to read